-The Medicine Program has two in-patient units.
-Totaling 66 beds, the units are supported by a team of healthcare professionals who provide individualized care that includes regular interaction with family members and loved ones.
+The Medicine Program has 2 in-patient units, totaling 66 beds.
+The units are supported by a team of healthcare professionals who provide individualized care which includes regular interaction with family members and loved ones.
 The team's goal is to assist each patient with their recovery and to ensure their smooth transition home or to more suitable accommodations in the community.

 The In-Patient Medicine Healthcare Team

 In order to support our team in their commitment to this high level of care, we make every effort to provide them with educational and training opportunities to enhance their expertise.
-One such opportunity is an eight week respiratory course designed for staff through the joint efforts of Southlake Regional Health Centre, Mckenzie Richmond Hill Hospital, Markham Stouffville Hospital and Seneca College.
+One such opportunity is an 8-week respiratory course designed for staff through the joint efforts of Southlake Regional Health Centre, Mackenzie Richmond Hill Hospital, Markham Stouffville Hospital and Seneca College.